David Hartman Bio, Age, Family, PBS, Wife, Height, Salary, Net Worth

 David Hartman Age

-How old is David Hartman?
-Hartman is 88 years old as of 2023.
-He was born David Downs Hartman on May 19, 1935, in Pawtucket, Rhode Island, the United States.
-In addition, Hartman celebrates his birthday on the 19th of May every year and his zodiac sign is Taurus.
+Hartman is 89 years old.
+He was born David Downs Hartman on May 19, 1935, in Pawtucket, Rhode Island, United States.
+In addition, his zodiac sign is Taurus.

 David’s nationality is American.